iceddev/rawr/README.md

 ## Using rawr with a webworker

-Every rawr client can act as both a client and a server, and make remote method calls in either direction.
+Every rawr peer can act as both a client and a server, and make remote method calls in either direction.

 For example, we can use methods that belong to a webworker.